Yerington, Henry M.

 The Carson and Tahoe Lumber and Fluming Company was organized in 1873 with Duane L. Bliss as president and general manger and H. M. Yerington, D. O. Mills and J. A. Rigby as stockholders.
 It was probably the largest and most extensive lumber operation serving the mines of the Comstock.
 Collection includes correspondence, company papers, land related documents, financial accounts, lumber statistics and maps from 1858-1946.

 Central Pacific Railroad was a railroad company which originated in Sacramento and ran east through Nevada.
 Contains form letters to William Sharon, H. M. Yerington, and Tritle informing them they could obtain a deed for patented land from the Land Agent of the Central Pacific Railroad, March 15, 1877.
 Also included are a tonnage ledger for lumber hauled, undated, and blank meteorological forms, 1870s.

-Glenbrook House was a hotel located at Glenbrook, Nevada on Lake Tahoe.
-Cash book includes payments for room and board for William Sharon and H. M. Yerington; bill and two loose pages of cash memorandum, 1868-1869.
+The Glenbrook House was a hotel located at Glenbrook, Nevada on Lake Tahoe.
+The collection includes a Cash book with payments for room and board for William Sharon and H. M. Yerington; a bill; and two loose pages of cash memorandum.